This chapter contains the following:

 Generally, you don't need to edit any of the detailed fields unless absolutely necessary.

-When do I create or edit time zones?
+Can I add or edit time zones?

 Manage Audit Policies